myshell-ai/AIlice/README.md

 can give us a glimpse of how mature geometric intuition can be in LLM's world view.

+- **"Please write an external interactive module.
+The function of the module is to obtain the content of related pages on the wiki through keywords."** AIlice can construct external interaction modules on her own, thereby endowing her with unlimited extensibility.
+All it takes is a few prompts from you.
+Naturally, the newly built modules can be immediately loaded for AIlice to use.

 # Design
 The basic principles when designing AIlice are: